Top 10 Code Violations

-The San Dimas Code Enforcement Division has identified the top 10 most common violations in an effort to help our residents understand how to promote and maintain a quality living environment.
+The San Dimas Code Compliance Division has identified the top 10 most common violations in an effort to help our residents understand how to promote and maintain a quality living environment.

 Overnight Street Parking without Permit